algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your Bitbucket Cloud authorization

-If you want to review your Bitbucket Cloud authorization status, you can visit your user settings page.
+If you want to review your Bitbucket Cloud authorization status, you can visit your account settings page.
 Simply scroll to the "Source Code Management" section to view any prior Bitbucket Cloud authorizations, or to connect your account.

 #### Troubleshooting Bitbucket Cloud-hosted algorithms

-When your algorithm's source code is hosted externally, there's a chance that our connectivity with Bitbucket Cloud may be disrupted.
-The following are some scenarios under which the algorithm source code won't be available, to help you troubleshoot.
+If we experience a temporary disruption in connectivity with Bitbucket Cloud, your source code will be unavailable for modification during the duration of that disruption.
+The following are some additional scenarios under which algorithm source code won't be available, to help you troubleshoot.

 ##### Your repository's access key was removed